A self-regulating and patch subdivided population: Proofs

 Let us take $N>1$: we cannot repeat exactly the same argument since generations inside a patch are not independent, due to the presence of the controlling function $c$.
 Hence we couple with a suitable process.
 The coupled process has the following rules: \begin{enumerate}[$a.$] \item every inter-patch reproduction is successful (i.e.~we do not use $c$); \item we define the particle born from an inter-patch reproduction as the ancestor of its descendance inside its patch; \item inside a patch particles compete for resources if and only if they have the same ancestor (i.e.~the function $c$ applies inside the same progeny). \end{enumerate} Clearly this process dominates the original PRP and progenies of different ancestors are independent.

 The number of generations of the progeny of a particle in the dominating process is equal to the absorption time $\tau_0$ of a randow walk with rates

-As before, the behavior of this random walk is equivalent to the behavior of its discrete-time counterpart which, according to Lemma~\ref{lem:rw}, is positive recurrent (thus $\E(\tau_0)<+\infty$).
-Hence survival is equivalent to the positive probability of having an infinite number of progenies.
+As before, the behavior of this random walk is equivalent to the behavior of its discrete-time counterpart (see equation \eqref{eq:discrete}) which, according to Lemma~\ref{lem:rw}, is positive recurrent (thus $\E(\tau_0)<+\infty$).
+Hence, being the discrete time counterpart recurrent, survival is equivalent to the positive probability of having an infinite number of progenies.
 But the expected number of successful inter-patch reproductions is equal to $2d\frac{\lambda}{1+\phi} \E(\tau_0)$.
 Choosing $\lambda$ small enough yields the conclusion. \end{enumerate} \end{proof}

 \begin{proof}[Proof of Theorem~\ref{th:phigen}] \begin{enumerate}[(1)] \item It follows from the fact that for all $\phi \ge 0$ the PRP stochastically dominates the CP on $\cE^d_N$. \item The hypothesis $c(1)>0$ yields $\phi_{cr}<\infty$.
 Indeed let $\tilde \phi_{cr}(\lambda,2)>0$ be the critical threshold in \cite[Theorem 3]{cf:BL} and choose $\phi > \tilde \phi_{cr}(\lambda,2)/c(1)$.
 Let $\widetilde\eta_t:\Z^d\to\{0,1,2\}$ be the IRP with parameters $\widetilde\lambda=\lambda$, $\widetilde\phi=\phi c(1)$ and $\widetilde\kappa=2$.
 By these choices of the parameters, $\widetilde\eta_t$ is supercritical.
 On the other hand, the projection $\xi_t(x)=\sum_{i \in \K_n} \tilde \eta_t(x,i)$ dominates $\widetilde\eta_t$ and this proves that the PRP survives when $\phi > \tilde \phi_{cr}(\lambda,2)/c(1)$.